cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 ### WPA

 **WPA** provides the highest level of security and is not susceptible to the same types of attacks as WEP.
 In addition, WPA uses more secure authentication methods, such as a [Pre-Shared Key](https://en.wikipedia.org/wiki/Pre-shared_key) (**PSK**) or an 802.1X authentication server, which provide stronger protection against unauthorized access.
 Although older devices may not support WPA is compatible with most devices and operating systems.
 All wireless networks, especially in critical infrastructure like offices, should generally implement at least **WPA2** or even **WPA3** encryption.

+### Authentication Protocols

+[Lightweight Extensible Authentication Protocol](https://en.wikipedia.org/wiki/Lightweight_Extensible_Authentication_Protocol) (**LEAP**) and [Protected Extensible Authentication Protocol](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol) (**PEAP**) are authentication protocols used to secure wireless networks to provide a secure method for authenticating devices on a wireless network and are often used in conjunction with WEP or WPA to provide an additional layer of security.